 Migraine, neuropathic pain and nociceptive pain: towards a unifying concept

-One article on PainSci cites Chakravarty 2010: The 3 Basic Types of Pain
+One page on PainSci cites Chakravarty 2010: The 3 Basic Types of Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.